A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 <- bgm(dataset, edge_prior = "Stochastic-Block") fit

 Now, first we check the estimated (posterior) cluster allocation vector.
 The output is a vector whose length equals the number of variables (columns) in the dataset.
-To examine this, we can inspect the allocations vector in the fit object, where the results of our analysis are stored.
+There are two possible options for this, the posterior mean vector and the posterior mode vector.
+To examine this, we can inspect the allocations vectors in the fit object, where the results of our analysis are stored.

-We can also examine the estimated posterior probabilities for all possible clusters.
+We can also examine the estimated posterior probabilities for all possible clusters (blocks).
 In the software, this ranges from 1 (i.e., no clustering) to the total number of variables in the dataset (i.e., each variable forms its own cluster).

 These posterior probabilities are particularly useful for calculating the cluster Bayes factors, which are defined as follows: